The Best Chocolate Crinkle Cookies are my first Holiday cookie of this season. A Classic cookie that should be on everyone's Christmas Cookie platter.

 Can Crinkle Cookies be frozen before baking?

 Yup!
 Place the rolled cookies, without confectioners sugar on a cookie sheet in the freezer for about 30 minutes.
 This sets the shape of the cookie.
 The cookies can be frozen for up to 6 months, well sealed.
 I defrost a few at a time or the whole batch in the fridge.
-Coat in confectioners sugar and bake.
+Coat in confectioners' sugar and bake.
 YUMMY!

 Can I freeze these Chocolate Crinkle Cookies after they have baked?

 Absolutely.
-The baked cookie can be frozen after these being baked.
+The baked cookie can be frozen after baked.
 Layer the cookies with wax paper in between layers.
 Use a freezer bag, lay cookies in the bag on a baking tray in the freezer for about 30 minutes so cookies don't freeze together.

 How long can I keep Chocolate Crinkles after they have baked?